MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-upgrading-extensions.md

 Upgrade tags are implemented as part the **Upgrade Tags** module of the system application.
 The module provides an API that you can code against to control your upgrade code.

 > [!TIP]
-> If you want to implement your own upgrade tagging functionality, or get a better understanding of the code behind implementation in the system application, see [Upgrade Tags](https://github.com/microsoft/ALAppExtensions/tree/master/Modules/System/Upgrade%20Tags) in the ALAppExtensions repository on GitHub.
+> If you want to implement your own upgrade tagging functionality, or get a better understanding of the code behind implementation in the system application, see [Upgrade Tags](https://github.com/microsoft/BCApps/tree/main/src/System%20Application/App/Upgrade%20Tags) in the BCApps repository.

 The **Upgrade Tags**  module consists of several AL objects.
 In particular, it includes codeunit 9999 "Upgrade Tag" for creating and handling upgrade tags and table 9999 "Upgrade Tags" for storing them.